mfkiwl/RPX-100-SDR/plugins/samplemimo/xtrxmimo/readme.md

 This MIMO plugin sends and receives its samples to/from a [XTRX device](https://xtrx.io).
 It handles both input (Rx) and output (Tx) streams synchronously.
 There is no option to synchronize Rx with Tx streams.

 &#9888; There are USB errors when first starting with XTRX after plugging it in.
-The only way to work around this is to restart SDRangel application.
+The only way to work around this is to restart rpx-100 application.

 &#9888; Reception may stall sometimes particularly with sample rates lower than 5 MS/s and also after changes.
 You may need to stop and restart the device (stop/start button) to recover.